mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 ### Editing Requests

-The Technical Product Writer/s form part of the PR review/approval process.
 When submitting a PR for documentation, please add the **Editor Review** label.
-Once the editor has signed off on the PR they will remove the label.
+Once the Technical Writer/Editor has signed off on the PR they will remove the label.
 When all the requested reviews are complete, the **Reviews Complete** label will be applied and the changes merged.

 ### Providing Editorial Feedback